galaunay/pyDSA_gui/README.md

 ## Issues and bugs

+PyDSA is hosted on [Framagit](https://framagit.org/gabylaunay/pyDSA_gui).
-If pyDSA crashes or behaves abnormally, you can report [here](https://framagit.org/gabylaunay/pyDSA_gui/issues) or just send me an email at [gaby.launay@protonmail.com](mailto:gaby.launay@protonmail.com).
+If PyDSA crashes or behaves abnormally, you can report [here](https://framagit.org/gabylaunay/pyDSA_gui/issues) or just send me an email at [gaby.launay@protonmail.com](mailto:gaby.launay@protonmail.com).
 Any of the followings will greatly help me fix the issue:

 - A description of the problem